Election-Tech-Initiative/electionguard-python/docs/1_Key_Ceremony.md

 ## Summary

 The Key Ceremony is broken into several high-level steps.
 Each Guardian must _announce_ their _attendance_ in the key ceremony, generate their own public-private key pairs, and then _share_ those key pairs with the Quorum.
-Then the data tyhat is shared is mathematically verified using Non-Interactive Zero Knowledge Proofs, and finally a _joint public key_ is created to encrypt ballots in the election.
+Then the data that is shared is mathematically verified using Non-Interactive Zero Knowledge Proofs, and finally a _joint public key_ is created to encrypt ballots in the election.

 ### Attendance
 Guardians exchange all public keys and ensure each fellow gaurdian has received an election and auxiliary public key ensuring at all guardians are in attendance.